binarymusa/binarymusa/README.md

 -  Hi, I’m @binarymusa
--  I’m interested in backend development
+-  I’m capitalizing my skills in fullstack web development
--  I’m currently learning flask framework
+-  Currently engaging in flask based web app development
--  I’m looking to collaborate on some flask framework project to build up my skills
+-  I’m looking to collaborate on some flask framework project to level up my skills
 -  How to reach me:

 <!---